exsbandit/okulcom/README.md

 Now you can test the API endpoints by sending HTTP requests to default http://localhost:8000/.
 You can use a tool like Postman or cURL to send requests.

+**Postman Collection added to files, you can import for it to postman for easy to use !!**

 **That project use Bearer Token for API Request**

 Here are some example requests: